yunchuankong/GEDFN/README.md

 ### Data formats

 * data matrix (example_expression.csv): a csv file with n rows and p+1 columns. n is the number of samples and p is the number of features.
-The additional column at last is the 0/1 binary outcome variable vector.
+The additional column at last is the 0/1 binary outcome variable vector. n=100 and p=500 for the example dataset.
 * feature graph (example_adjacency.txt): a txt file with p rows and p colunms, which is the corresponding adjacency matrix of the feature graph.

 NOTE: no headers are allowed in both files.